This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Symptoms and Signs of Arthritis

 While many people with cerebral palsy will not experience arthritis until they become adults, it is possible to develop it as children.
 Parents should be aware of the signs of arthritis because earlier intervention will produce better outcomes.
 The symptoms of osteoarthritis in any joint include:

 - Pain that occurs during or after movement in the joint

 - Stiffness in the joint, often after sleeping or a long period of little movement

 - Tenderness when the joint is touched

 - Inability to move or flex the joint through a full range

-- A feeling of grating inside a joint when it is moved
+- A feeling of grating inside a joint when moving

-- Hard lumps that can be felt under the skin around a joint
+- Hard lumps under the skin around a joint

 Treatment for Arthritis